ALIGNIE/Fine-Grained-Entity-Typing/README.md

-# Fine-Grained-Entity-Typing
+# ALIGNIE: Few-Shot Fine-Grained Entity Typing with Automatic Label Interpretation and Instance Generation
-Code and Data for Fine-Grained Entity Typing.
+Code and Data for our KDD submission.